 Our three year old has a scissor obsession, so adult scissors are stored up high on the side of the fridge.
 This magnet strip is from Ikea and is intended for kitchen knives.
 It’s the perfect storage solution if you have a surplus of kitchen and household scissors.

 And here’s the drawer now.
+You could also make some DIY drawer dividers if you want a more customized layout.
 So much better!
 Am I the only person who insists on all their pens and pencils matching?

 Don’t answer that.